-This true story, No Letting Go, offers mental illness support to caregivers and families.
-This film honestly depicts the mayhem mental illness can cause within a home.
-I could relate to the loss, confusion, fears, exasperation, despair, and uncertainty these parents, Catherine and Henry, faced with the onset of their young son’s mental illness.
-This movie helps us understand we are not alone despite the loneliness we have endured due to mental illness.
+Based on a true story, the movie, No Letting Go, does a great job offering support to caregivers and families with loved ones living with a mental disorder.
+This film depicts the mayhem mental illness can cause within a home with candid honesty.
+I could relate to the loss, confusion, fears, exasperation, despair, and uncertainty these parents, Catherine and Henry, faced with the onset of their young son Tim’s mental illness.
+This movie helps you understand you are not alone despite the loneliness you have endured due to mental illness.

-Tim’s mental health declines despite given excellent care
+Tim’s mental health declines despite being given excellent care

-- Catherine promptly responded by taking her son, Tim, to a professional counselor and later to a psychiatrist when Tim began to have symptoms of anxiety.
+- Catherine promptly responded by taking Tim to a professional counselor and later to a psychiatrist when he began to have symptoms of anxiety.

 - Catherine received support from her husband to enroll Tim in a private school with the hope Tim would improve with the extra one on one attention.
 Although there was some financial stress for this family, Henry was fortunate enough to have a good job to pay for Tim’s expensive needed special care.

 - Catherine read and studied mental illness trying to understand Tim’s mental health challenges and how she could support him best.